 As noted above, CSUCI has developed and offers a group of courses in partnership with local social institutions.
 The first of these courses, "The Museum," was developed and offered in partnership with the world famous J. Paul Getty Museum (Los Angeles) in 2003.
 The course is cross-listed between Business, Art, and Education, and is typically team-taught by faculty from these departments.
 In addition to on-campus presentations by faculty, there are many presentations given by professionals from various museum departments.
 Rather than bringing these guest speakers to campus, the students travel to the museum to "experience" their presentations.
-This gives students a "behind-the-scenes" look at the museum and allows the guest speakers to use the museum to enhance their presentational partners.
+This gives students a "behind-the-scenes" look at the museum and allows the guest speakers to use the museum to enhance their presentations.
+The course has been offered annually since its debut with the Getty Museum and other art museums serving as educational partners.
 These museums have included the Getty Villa (Malibu), the Los Angeles County Museum of Art (Los Angeles), and the Museum of Contemporary Art (Los Angeles).
 An important element of the course is a term project prepared by student teams.
 An example of the term project is the preparation of a catalogue for a proposed new exhibition at the museum.
 The student teams present their exhibition proposals to the museum staff, who, in turn, critique the proposals and participate in their grading.
 All courses at CSUCI are founded on a set of student learning outcomes.
 The catalogue description and student learning outcomes for the museum course are as follows: